Tobias Sjöblom – Finding and understanding cancer-causing molecular alterations

 Our research has previously resulted in spin-out companies to enable implementation of research results in health care.
 Oncodia AB develops CE/IVD approved software and reagent kits for application in clinical genomics that guides treatment selection.

-Translational cancer research is dependent on high quality patient materials and Tobias Sjöblom is Director of the U-CAN project, where clinical samples and information are collected from cancer patients for the purpose of supporting high quality research.
-He also heads the research infrastructure of Biobank Sweden.
+Translational cancer research is dependent on access to high quality patient samples and Tobias Sjöblom is Director of the U-CAN project, where clinical samples and information are collected from cancer patients for the purpose of supporting high quality research.

 FOLLOW UPPSALA UNIVERSITY ON